liamgentile/empatia/README.md

 # empatia

-This extension provides real-time analysis of social media comments to identify emotional content and provide inline feedback.
+This chrome extension provides real-time analysis of social media comments to identify emotional content and provide inline feedback.

 I made this project primarily to learn about Chrome extensions.
 It's a great starting point if I ever want to build a more ambitious extension.